txdyc/controlnet_playground/README.md

 Doodle face - a model to take a profile picture and convert into your favourite animated images and some historical figures.

-See the supporting post: https://hutsons-hacks.info/creating-doodles-with-hed-detection-and-controlnet:
+See the supporting post: https://hutsons-hacks.info/creating-doodles-with-hed-detection-and-controlnet.

+To use this model, refer to the blog post, or import the class from this repository: